 Students should build a balanced list.
 Include highly selective schools alongside institutions with higher acceptance rates.
 This reduces risk and expands options.

-Admission plans should account for Early Action, Early Decision, Restrictive Early Action, and Regular Decision deadlines, and should also review detailed application information for each institution.
+Admission plans should account for Early Action, Early Decision, Restrictive Early Action, and Regular Decision deadlines.Students should also review each school’s application requirements carefully.
 Organized planning supports strong college admissions preparation.

 Looking beyond selectivity